Jarlotee/somnium/docs/rules/characters/proficiencies.md

 A character knows one language which it has used to communicate since birth.
 Additional languages can be learned by training with another proficient character or reading a primer in said language for 500 hours.
 Writing equipment and/or a tablet must be present to learn written languages.

+### Equipment

+A character can gain proficiency in equipment such as weapons or armor from a competent character or by reading a primer after spending 300 hours.
+Weapons and armor are categorized by style and the character is assumed proficient with all related equipment within that style.

+A character proficient in a particular armor style will be able to use that style to better effect.

 ### Skills

-A character can learn a new skill from a proficient character or by reading a primer after spending 400 hours.
+A character can learn a new skill from a competent character or by reading a primer after spending 400 hours.

-You can use the list below as a reference but it is not an exhaustive list, add your own tailored to your character and setting.
+The sample skill list below acts as a reference, remember to tailor skills to your players and setting.

 #### Sample Skills List